Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 ## Expected Results
-I expect the Power Source Configuration to not effect the
+I expect the Power Source Configuration to not effect the voltage stability across the board.
+I expect that as the resistance gets lower (Higher load) the current will increase and therefore the power dissipated should increase as well.
+Finally, I believe that the voltage consistency should remain relatively constant.
+(The voltage drop across the resistor should stay close to 3.3 Vdc)

 ## Actual Results